-The Sheriff contributions (employer), to the FRS Plan totaled \$1,353,154 for the fiscal year ended September 30, 2015.
+The Sheriff contributions (employer), to the FRS Plan totaled \$1,989,443 for the fiscal year ended September 30, 2018.
 This excludes the HIS defined benefit pension plan contributions.

-Pension Liabilities and Pension Expense.
-At September 30, 2015, the Sheriff's proportionate share of the FRS net pension liability was \$6,969,341.
-The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2015.
-The Sheriff's proportionate share of the net pension liability was based on the Sheriff's 2014-15 fiscal year contributions of all participating members.
-At June 30, 2015, the Sheriff's proportion was .053957548%, which was an increase of .001129184 from its proportion measured as of June 30, 2014.
+Pension Liabilities.
+At September 30, 2018, the Sheriff's proportionate share of the FRS net pension liability was \$19,863,526.
+The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2018.
+The Sheriff's proportionate share of the net pension liability was based on the Sheriff's contributions to the FRS Plan compared to the contributions of all participating members.